+No Covid quarantine required for fully vaccinated Indians travelling to UK from October 11

+On October 1, New Delhi had reportedly imposed a mandatory 10-day quarantine on citizens from the United Kingdom visiting India as a reciprocal measure.

+Meanwhile on Thursday, the United Kingdom also said that from Monday, 47 countries will be removed from its travel “red list”.
+“Red list reduced to 7 destinations (Colombia, Dominican Republic, Ecuador, Haiti, Panama, Peru and Venezuela),” a UK government release said.

-Coronavirus: India to start issuing tourist visas from October 15
+India to start issuing tourist visas from October 15

-With daily Covid-19 cases in the country declining, the government is looking to ease restrictions on international travel.

 India will resume granting tourist visas from October 15 to foreigners coming to the country through chartered flights, the Ministry of Home Affairs said on Thursday.